Blood & Honour: History

 In 1992, the newly formed Midlands division organised the annual Blood & Honour White Xmas concert.
 On 19 December, over 400 supporters gathered at a working men's club in Mansfield to watch No Remorse, Razors Edge and Skrewdriver perform.
 In 1993, the East Midlands division planned to stage an outdoor festival on 31 July.
 Donaldson was arrested and served with an injunction order not to perform at the concert.
 The venue was blockaded by the police, who seized amplifiers and confiscated sound equipment.
 It was the biggest police operation in the area since the Miners strikes in the early 1980s.

 Later that year, the East Midlands division organised a concert for 25 September.
 Three nights before the concert, Donaldson and a few friends were travelling in a car that spun out of control into a ditch.
 Donaldson and another passenger died, and other passengers had minor wounds.
 The following day, 100 Skrewdriver supporters travelled to the Blood & Honour social in the Midlands, unaware of the deaths.

 Each year, on or near the anniversary of Donaldson's death, a large memorial concert is held.
 In 2008, a concert in Redhill, Somerset attracted widespread BBC, radio and newspaper coverage.
 The memorial concert to mark the 20th anniversary of the death of Donaldson reportedly was the biggest associated gig in the UK with between 1,000 and 1,200 people attending.
 On the 23rd anniversary of the death of founder, Ian Stuart Donaldson, the annual memorial gig once again attracted international television and media coverage.

 Blood & Honour remains active in the UK but has contracted since the 1980s and 1990s; researchers Matthew Worley and Nigel Copsey suggest that its membership consists mainly of "heavily-tattooed men in their fifties reliving their 'glory days' at occasional gigs in back-room pubs".
 As of 2019, the organisation organises up to fifteen concerts a year in the UK.

 In January 2025, the UK Government announced a full asset freeze against Blood & Honour, "an entity it has reasonable grounds to suspect of being involved in terrorist activities through promoting and encouraging terrorism, seeking to recruit people for that purpose and making funds available for the purposes of its terrorist activities".

 Description and symbolism

-The group is composed of White Nationalists and has links to Combat 18.
+The group is composed of neo-Nazis and has links to Combat 18.
 Its official website self-describes as a "musical based resistance network" and dubs its "global confederacy of freedom fighters" Brotherhood 28.

 Sometimes the code 28 is used to represent Blood & Honour, derived from the second and eighth letters of the Latin alphabet, B and H. Though different national chapters of Blood & Honour use different Nationalist symbols based on their location, common symbolic traits include the usage of a modernised Blackletter script, colours of the Nazi German flag, and other Nazi symbolism, including the Totenkopf Death's Head insignia of the SS-Totenkopfverbände and concentration camp units.